alanbrady/rawros/README.md

 #### Alright, alright, so what can it do?
 More like what doesn't it do?
 I mean it boots up and spits some text out into the VGA buffer and everything.
-What more do you really want from a machine than to just turn it on and have it say, "Hello sir!"
-I mean it really has it all.
-Sick of dealing with printer drivers?
-Worry no more because this has no printer drivers.
-Whatsoever.
-It also doesn't support any kind of printing.
+What more do you really want from a machine than to just turn it on and have it say, "Hello sir!".
-  It's not perfect.

 #### Wait, so it only boots up and says hello?
 Well, I mean when you put it like that...